home-assistant/home-assistant.io/source/_components/notify.llamalab_automate.markdown

 8. Assign a variable name for the Payload
 9. Tap Toast show and set the message value to the variable you've specified

-If you have multiple devices paired to one GMail account and want to control each instance of Automate individually, you can set the notifier to target a specific device.
+If you have multiple devices paired to one Google Mail account and want to control each instance of Automate individually, you can set the notifier to target a specific device.
 To determine your devices name, add a Cloud Message send block to your flow, tap it and scroll all the way to the bottom.
 Device names are case sensitive.